 The redevelopment fund is designated to provide support for major building and capital development.
 The fixed assets fund is designated to facilitate the replacement or refurbishment of assets belonging to the charity.
 The value of this fund does not include transfers between funds represent:

-- Where subsequent instructions are received from a donor restricting income that was originally received with no restrictions. - Where two restricted funds have a common purpose, transfers may be made to support an individual project which matches - General funds may be designated for a particular purpose should the Trustees decide this to be appropriate.
+- Where two restricted funds have a common purpose, transfers may be made to support an individual project which matches their restriction. - General funds may be designated for a particular purpose should the Trustees decide this to be appropriate.